shtbik/annalise.ai-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Results
 The `master` branch it's pure Create React App code only.
-I've created one more branch with all related changes to make the process of checking easier and more clearly.
+I've created feature branch with all related changes to make the process of checking easier and more clearly.
 Check out the links below to start with:

 - [Task](https://github.com/shtbik/annalise.ai-test/tree/feature/image-search-box#what-do-we-want-to-get-from-the-interview)
 - [Branch](https://github.com/shtbik/annalise.ai-test/tree/feature/image-search-box)